Allan Shore, FL

 “Sorry, sir,” the Secret Service guy says, “wait here a few minutes.”

-Out of nowhere, a small entourage of Black vehicles, untelling of their occupants, pulls arrogantly up to the curb.
+Out of nowhere, a small entourage of black vehicles, untelling of their occupants, pulls arrogantly up to the curb.
 Wandering eyes pierce us all as two or three guards jump free, scanning everything.
 Then, they part, and, reclaiming the feel of classiness, a regal woman lays her sturdy but adorned foot on the walkway, gently glancing about for wrinkles in her attire.

-“Mrs King,” the agent in charge proclaims, “Good to see you.
+“Mrs. King,” the agent in charge proclaims, “Good to see you.
 This way with your men, please.”

-Turns out even the good guys with private guns had to go through the scanning.
+Turns out, even the good guys with private guns had to go through the scanning.
 Off they were whisked.
-Silently I admired my fortune: “Wow, that was cool,” I say to whoever happened to be behind me.
+Silently, I admired my fortune: “Wow, that was cool,” I say to whoever happened to be behind me.

 Inside the house, the armed guards re-dress after their searches, belting back their devices and pistols.
 I’m pushed past and told to go forth as I’m clearly no threat.
-“The reception is straight ahead” someone noted.
+“The reception is straight ahead,” someone noted.

-“Oh dear,” she then says, stepping towards me as she recovers.
+“Oh, dear,” she then says, stepping towards me as she recovers.
 “I misstepped.
 Believe I twisted my ankle!” she shares, to me I guess.
 I’m the only other one there.

 Gallantly, and without options to hide behind, I meet her step.
 She smiles, smoothes her dress again, and says in the most powerfully innocent proclamation of righteousness my mind can comprehend… says it literally this way, words from the mouth of the loving wife of an outstanding legend of justice, capturing what history never got: “Young man: Could you possibly help me make it to the White House?”

 Then, needing no affirmation, she inserts her arm around mine and propels us both forward, never to utter another word to me.
-The White House awaits, and she needed to be there.